XCOM 2 Advanced Tips & Tricks14 Mar 2019 0

 Here at Strategy Gamer we aim to provide fun content while helping players learn new things about their favourite games, and we've put together a guide of some of our favourite tactics, tricks & tips.
 Don't forget to check out our XCOM 2 squad build guide to help maximise your success in both tactical battles and the strategy layer.

 - Mimic Beacons are extremely useful for luring out enemy forces, as they force every alien in the vicinity to attack them before your real operatives.
-One secret feature, however, is that you can thrown the beacon near an obstacle to have the projection take cover to avoid enemy fire, significantly extending the beacon’s lifetime.
+One secret feature, however, is that you can throw the beacon near an obstacle to have the projection take cover to avoid enemy fire, significantly extending the beacon’s lifetime.

 - You can order your soldiers to follow a specific path to get somewhere by holding control and left clicking, which places waypoints for them to follow.
 This is especially useful to avoid overwatch arcs during engagements and enemy fields of vision/breaking through windows during the concealment phase.

 - Soldiers left behind can usually be rescued.
 When an XCOM operative is not extracted for any reason, they’re captured by Advent forces and taken into custody.
 There is a chance that they won’t be killed and can sometimes be rescued, which takes the form of a VIP rescue mission.

 - If you complete a mission before the timer on dropped items expire, you will pick them up automatically.
 That also works in the unfortunate event where a soldier dies and you need to reclaim their gear.